aliannejadi/ClariQ/README.md

 ## Acknowledgments
 The challenge is organized as a joint effort by the University of Amsterdam, Microsoft, Google, University of Glasgow, and MIPT.
 We would like to thank Microsoft for their generous support of data annotation costs.
 We would also like to thank the [Webis Group](https://webis.de/) for giving us access to ChatNoir search API.
+We appreciate [Gustavo Penha](https://guzpenha.github.io/guzblog/)'s efforts in development of BERT-based baselines for the task.
 Thanks to the crowd workers for their invaluable help in annotating ClariQ.

 ## References